apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Surgeon general asks Congress to require warning labels for social media, like those on cigarettes**
+**'Hard Knocks: In Season' to feature AFC North teams**

-You can read more about it [here](https://apnews.com/article/surgeon-general-social-media-mental-health-df321c791493863001754401676f165c).
+You can read more about it [here](https://www.nfl.com/news/afc-north-to-be-featured-on-hard-knocks-in-season-2024).

 ## Requirements
 - Python 3.8